Accessible Technology - Current Students

 And specific software, such as:

-JAWS, Job Access with Speech—Reads aloud what is on screen.
+JAWS Screen Reading Software Page—Job Access With Speech reads aloud what is on screen.
 Includes commands to move within tables and between links or headings.
 Jaws will also output Braille.
 For more information on using JAWS to navigate Windows, see the pdf below.

-Smartpens—Smartpens are ballpoint pens with an embedded computer and digital audio recorder.
+Livescribe Smartpens—Smartpens are ballpoint pens with an embedded computer and digital audio recorder.
 If used with the paper in the smartpen notebook the smartpen will record what it writes and later upload it to a computer.
 For more information, please see Livescribe's Smartpen Instruction webpage and the Smartpen Youtube Playlist, and read CAR's Smartpen Instructions below.

 Note: Do not register the Smartpen when prompted.
 The pen is property of Lane Community College’s Center for Accessible Resources (CAR).

-Check out these microsoft accessibility tutorials to learn how to make your PC easier to use!
+Visit the Microsoft accessibility webpage to learn how to make your PC easier to use!

 Accessible technology not related to computers